Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \section{\texorpdfstring{$W(E_8)$}{W(E8)}-invariant Jacobi forms of small index}

-It is well known that the graded algebra $J^{\w ,W(E_8)}_{*, E_8,1}=J^{W(E_8)}_{*, E_8,t}$ of $W(E_8)$-invariant weak (or holomorphic) Jacobi forms of index $1$ is a free module over $M_*$ generated by the theta function $\vartheta_{E_8}$.
-In this big section, we give explicit descriptions of the structure of $J^{\w ,W(E_8)}_{*, E_8,t}$ and construct the generators when $t=2$, 3, 4.
+It is well-known that the space $J^{\w ,W(E_8)}_{*, E_8,1}=J^{W(E_8)}_{*, E_8,1}$ of $W(E_8)$-invariant weak (or holomorphic) Jacobi forms of index $1$ is a free module over $M_*$ generated by the theta function $\vartheta_{E_8}$.
+In this big section, we give explicit descriptions of the structure of $J^{\w ,W(E_8)}_{*, E_8,t}$ and construct the generators when $t=2$, $3$, $4$.
 The cases of index $5$ and $6$ are also discussed.
-We show two approachs to do this.
+We develop two approaches to do this.
 The first one is based on the differential operators and the second relies on the pull-backs from $W(E_8)$-invariant Jacobi forms to the classical Jacobi forms for $A_1$.